canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

 Create the local VM and containers
 ==================================

-Begin by launching an Ubuntu 24.04 Multipass VM with the following command:
+Let's begin by launching an Ubuntu 24.04 Multipass VM with the following command:

 .. code-block:: console

    you@yourcomputer:~$ multipass launch noble --disk 10G --name tutorial

-Access the VM using the ``multipass shell`` subcommand.
+Then we can access the VM using the ``multipass shell`` subcommand:

 .. code-block:: console